Bandwidth/bandwidth.github.io/voice/methods/recordings/deleteCallsCallIdRecordingsRecordingIdMedia.md

 |:----------|:------------|
 | None      | None        |

-Note: After the deletion is requested and a `204` is returned, the recording will not be accessible anymore.
-However, the media of the specified recording is not deleted immediately.
-The deletion process can take from 24 to 48 hours after it was requested.
+Note: After the deletion is requested and a `204` is returned, the media will not be accessible anymore.
+However, it is not deleted immediately.
+This deletion process, while transparent and irreversible, can take an additional 24 to 48 hours.

 {% common %}